Funding

 All LMB PhD students also receive a training and conference travel allowance provided by the LMB (this is in addition to any fee and maintenance funding they may be receiving).

-Applicants to the LMB PhD programme who have not already secured their own funding will automatically be considered for the appropriate LMB student funding (through the GRADSAF process).
-However, please be aware that competition for the available funding is very high: in 2011 we received 170 applications for the available fully funded places.
+Applicants to the LMB PhD programme who have not already secured their own funding will be considered for the appropriate LMB student funding (through the Application Portal application process).
+However, please be aware that competition for the available funding is very high: in 2020 we received 269 applications for the available fully funded places.

 The following LMB funding is available through open competition to prospective PhD students:

-The full MRC studentships provide full University and College fees and a maintenance allowance (£15,275 tax-free for 2012/13).
+The full MRC studentships cover all University fees and provide an annual maintenance allowance (£18,000 tax-free).

-In collaboration with the Cambridge Commonwealth and Cambridge Overseas Trusts, the LMB offers up to four scholarships to outstanding graduates from Commonwealth and Overseas countries to pursue a course of research leading to a PhD in Molecular Biology at the University of Cambridge.
+In collaboration with the Cambridge Commonwealth European and International Trust, the LMB offers up to five scholarships to outstanding international graduates to pursue a course of research leading to a PhD in Molecular Biology at the University of Cambridge.

-Applicants must meet the University of Cambridge entrance requirements to be eligible.
-However, please be aware that competition for LMB Cambridge Scholarships is particularly high: in 2011 we received 69 applications for the four available places.
-Due to this high level of competition, candidates who also have a first class Master’s degree, or its equivalent, and/or considerable laboratory experience may be given preference.
+However, please be aware that competition for LMB Cambridge Scholarships is particularly high: in the last round we received more than 160 applications for the five available places.
+Due to this high level of competition, candidates who also have a first class Master’s degree, or its equivalent, and/or considerable laboratory experience may have an advantage.

-These Scholarships, tenable for three years, provide full University and College fees and a maintenance allowance (£15,275 tax-free for 2012/13) for a single student, plus a discretionary contribution towards airfare by the cheapest available route.
+These Scholarships, tenable for three years, provide full University fees and a maintenance allowance (£18,000 tax-free) for a single student.

 César Milstein Studentships (for Argentinian nationals)

-In memory of César Milstein and his contributions to science, Professors Kenneth and Noreen Murray, at the Darwin Trust in Edinburgh, established a César Milstein studentship.
-There is only one award per year and this studentship only applies in the LMB’s Division of Protein and Nucleic Acid Chemistry (PNAC), where César carried out most of his research work.
-César conducted many seminal studies in molecular immunology – the pinnacle being his invention of the method for monoclonal antibody isolation.
+In memory of César Milstein and his contributions to science, Professors Kenneth and Noreen Murray, at the Darwin Trust in Edinburgh, established the César Milstein Studentship.
+There is one award per year tenable in the LMB’s Division of Protein and Nucleic Acid Chemistry (PNAC), where Milstein carried out most of his research work.
+Milstein conducted many seminal studies in molecular immunology – the pinnacle being his invention of the method for monoclonal antibody isolation.
 He was awarded the Nobel Prize for Physiology and Medicine in 1984 for this work.

-To apply please contact Michael Neuberger (Head of PNAC Division) directly with a letter of interest and CV: msn@mrc-lmb.cam.ac.uk
+To apply please contact the Chair of the César Milstein Studentship Committee, Dr Julian Sale, with a letter of interest and CV: jes@mrc-lmb.cam.ac.uk.
+Application deadline: 1 March each year.

 University of Cambridge sources of funding

-When you apply for the LMB PhD programme, the GRADSAF form will give you the opportunity to indicate that you want to be considered for a number of major scholarships from the University of Cambridge and elsewhere.
+There are a large number of scholarships and sources of financial aid available to prospective LMB graduate students.
+(NB: Over a third of our graduate students secure competitive external funding such as Gates or Boehringer Ingelheim Scholarships or studentships from their home country).
+When you apply for the LMB PhD programme, the Applicant Portal will give you the opportunity to indicate that you want to be considered for a number of major scholarships from the University of Cambridge and elsewhere.
 These are:

-Gates Cambridge Trust (for students from the EEA − except UK − and overseas)
+- Gates Cambridge Trust – (for international students – except UK)

 Please note that these are not the only sources of funding you can apply for.
 Before beginning the application process, we recommend that you explore the full range of funds available.
 Helpful information on funding for prospective students is available on the University of Cambridge’s graduate admissions website.

-NB: When you use the CamFunds search facility select “biological sciences” in the list of “Disciplines” and scroll through the list under “Department, Faculty or Institution” to select “MRC Molecular Biology”.
+NB: When you use the ‘Cambridge Funding search’ facility select the year of study and “new course” in the type of funding, “biological sciences” in the list of “Disciplines” and scroll through the list under “Department, Faculty or Institution” to select “MRC Laboratory of Molecular Biology”.